-340. Curriculum Two or three hours A study of curriculum making, the principles, and their application on the elementary and secondary levels with emphasis on language.
+A study of curriculum making, the principles, and their appliation on the elementary and secondary levels with emphasis on anguage.

-341. DIRECTED OBSERVATION OF TEACHING
+DIRECTED OBSERVATION OF TEACHING

 AND LESSON PLANNING

 About eighteen hours are spent in the schools of Grand Rapids with specific instructions for directed observation.
-The three hours of class are devoted to conferences and class discussion of reports.
 Each student is required to write four extensive reports.
 For students planning to teach in the elementary schools.
 To be taken the first semester of their senior year.